Readable Code and Documentation#

 Readable code is essential for effective programming and maintenance.
 It makes the code easier to understand, debug, extend, and share with others.
 These notes will guide you through understanding what makes code readable and how to apply these principles in practice.

 For this exercise please take a look at the following Python code snippet.
-Be aware that you do not need to know Python (or even have any programming expereince) to engage with this exercise.
-Start by traing to ascertain what the code does.
+Be aware that you do not need to know Python (or even have any programming experience) to engage with this exercise.
+Start by trying to ascertain what the code does.
 What do you think this code does?
 The answer is below.

-Given knowing what the code actully does, how would you improve the code’s readability?
+Knowing what the code actually does, how would you improve the code’s readability?

 def my_f(arg1):